natsuhiko/rasqual/README.md

 ## Creating a VCF file with AS counts

 We provide a useful script to create a VCF file with AS counts from a master VCF file and a set of BAM files.
-Before using the script you need to compile some C codes used from the script:
+Before using the script you need to compile some C codes called from the script:

 	cd $RASQUALDIR/src/ASVCF
 	make